gavliuk-itls/intellistart-java-project/README.md

 **Timing**: ~2 hour

-**Why**: a way to get a clue how to make decomposition and try pair programming
+**Why**: a way to get a clue about how to make decomposition and try pair programming

 * read [Functional requirements](#functional-requirements)
-* make some pair-programming session and create basic services and controllers, see [initial decomposition](./docs/INITIAL_DECOMPOSITION.md)
+* conduct a pair-programming session and create essential services, beans and controllers, see the [initial decomposition](./docs/INITIAL_DECOMPOSITION.md)
-* suggestion: try to work on this session in Test Driven way: make some core functional tests at very high level (only positive scenarios, might be not completed or without assertions, etc) and make it working (green) by mocking and creating basic entity classes
+* suggestion: try to work on this session in Test Driven way: make some core functional tests at a very high level (only positive scenarios, might be incompleted or having no assertions, etc) and make it working (green)
-* make pull request and initiate/schedule [Grooming and Planning](#grooming-and-planning)
+* make a pull request; the commit subject would be `:rocket: Create essential stubs`
-* the commit subject would be `:rocket: Create essential stubs`
+* initiate/schedule [Grooming and Planning](#grooming-and-planning) all-hands meeting

 ### Grooming and planning

 ![Meeting3](./img/meeting3.png)

-Timing: ~2 hour
+**Timing**: ~2 hour

-**Why**: to practice typical Grooming/Planning scrum meeting at the same time the first code review
+**Why**: to practice a typical Grooming/Planning scrum meeting at the same time as the first code review

 > The hardest meeting.
 >
-> Even do not try to make an *ideal* or
+> Even do not try to make *ideal* or
 > *complete* planning.
-The goal for now is just everybody
+The goal, for now, is just that everybody
 > must have some clear things to do and assigned Issue.

-In fact this will be the first Code Review session when all the team do code review of `Create essential stubs` pull request.
+In fact, this will be the first Code Review session when all the team do code review of `Create essential stubs` pull request.

-* 2 authors share the PR screen and present the code and explain the decomposition
+* two authors share the PR screen and present the code and explain the decomposition
 * all the team discussing, if required
 * somebody starts to create gitlab issues, use your estimate as suffix of subject, e.g.: `Implement InterviewerTimeSlotService: 8h`
 * decide who will be assigned to each task: everybody must be assigned at least to one issue
 * merge the reviewed pull request

-At the end you got decomposition by services, so what you need is create issues in github:
+In the end, you got decomposition by services, so what you need is to create issues in github:

 * Implement service FooService
 * Implement service BarService

-Or maybe starting from scenarios (might be better way):
+Or maybe starting from scenarios (might be a better way):

 * Implement scenario Bla-bla
 * Implement scenario Foo-bar

-If you not sure what to do regarding some area, you might crearte like:
+If you are not sure what to do regarding some areas, you might create like:

 * Investigate Facebook oauth2 for AuthService
     * better to explain what result would be there, e.g. code snippet how to do something or maybe some not merged experimental branch with some working stuff; so, the next "Implement ..." issue might reuse it

-> **Notify menthor that meeting is passed, provide contacts of 2 decomposition volunteers and github repository URL**.
+> **Notify mentor that meeting is passed, provide contacts of 2 decomposition volunteers and github repository URL**.

 ## Project proceeding